 I’ve read a lot of books in the last couple of years.
-These helped me to understand more about how Christian nationalism and evangelicalism have affected the American church.
+These books helped me to understand more about how Christian nationalism and evangelicalism have affected the American church.
 I believe that each of these would be valuable to you, for varying reasons.
 I’ve included the Amazon blurb for each, as well as a link to the Amazon listing for the book.

 “Jesus and John Wayne: How White Evangelicals Corrupted a Faith and Fractured a Nation” by Kristin Kobes Du Mez